lynnlangit/gcp-for-bioinformatics/3_Machine_Learning/README.md

 - Use Jupyter notebook with BigQuery API
 - Use Jupyter notebook with BigQuery and BQ ML APIs

-See Lynn's 2 minute intro to this section
+### Click below to see Lynn's 2 minute intro to this section
 [![GCP Machine Learning](http://img.youtube.com/vi/DMBDc4vMABk/0.jpg)](http://www.youtube.com/watch?v=DMBDc4vMABk "Intro GCP Services for Machine Learning")

 The sections of the reference architecture outlined in red will be covered.